The Grand Budapest Hotel: Set design

-The creation of Boy with Apple was a four-month-long process by English painter Michael Taylor, who was inspired by Renaissance portraiture.
-Taylor had been approached by one of the producers before receiving the script and source material, and the film's artistic direction piqued his interest.
-The painter originally worked alone before deferring to Anderson for input when certain aspects of the painting did not match the writer-director's vision.
-Taylor found the initial process difficult, struggling to be true to Boy with Apple eclectic sources.
-He said that while he had been unfamiliar with Anderson's work, that unfamiliarity enabled him to imbue the painting with a unique identity.
-The producers' casting choice for Boy with Apple's subject was contingent on the character description of a blond-haired boy with the slender, athletic frame of a ballet dancer.
+The creation of Boy with Apple was a four-month-long process by English painter Michael Taylor, who was inspired by Renaissance portraiture, among them Gabrielle d'Estrées et une de ses sœurs (1594).
+Taylor had been approached by one of the producers before receiving the script and reference material, and the film's artistic direction piqued his interest.
+The painter originally worked alone before deferring to Anderson for input when certain aspects of the painting deviated from the overall vision.
+Taylor stated that while he found the initial making difficult, he was able to forge an identity for Boy with Apple based on his lack of familiarity with Anderson's films.
+The producers' casting choice for Boy with Apple's subject was contingent on the character description of a blond-haired boy with the physique of a ballet dancer.
 They signed Ed Munro, an actor with a theater background, the day after his audition.
 The filmmakers staged the painting sessions at a Jacobean boarding school, then empty for summer holiday, near Taylor's home in Dorset.
 Filmmakers dressed Munro in about 50 ornate costumes with velvet cloaks, codpieces and furs, photographed each one, and submitted them to Anderson for approval.
 Munro, who maintained the same posture and facial expression for several hours, found the costuming uncomfortable.
+Another painting titled Two Lesbians Masturbating, created by Rich Pellegrino, draws from the work of Expressionist artist Egon Schiele.

-Ann Atkins was The Grand Budapest Hotel's lead graphic designer.
+Annie Atkins was The Grand Budapest Hotel's lead graphic designer.
 She devised Zubrowkan objects—newspapers, banknotes, police reports and passports—from reference material gathered from the location scouting.
-Atkins was a novice in film but had valuable expertise in advertising design to reference, producing 20 sketches of a single artifact per day when the on-set shooting peaked.
+Atkins was a novice in film but had expertise in advertising design to reference, producing 20 sketches of a single artifact per day when the on-set shooting peaked.
 She used an antique typewriter for the mock documents with a dip pen for the embellished handwriting.
 Among her early tasks was the creation of weathered, worn props for fidelity to the film's timeline.
 To achieve the appearance of prolonged exposure to air, Atkins blow dried paper dipped in tea.
-She said, "The beautiful thing about period filmmaking is that you’re creating graphic design for a time before graphic designers existed, per se.
+She said, "The beautiful thing about period filmmaking is that you're creating graphic design for a time before graphic designers existed, per se.
 It was really the craftsmen who were the designers: the blacksmith designed the lettering in the cast iron gates; the glazier sculpted the lettering in the stained glass; the sign-painter drew the lettering for the shopfronts; the printer chose the type blocks for the stationery."

 Pastries are an important motif in The Grand Budapest Hotel story.
 The signature courtesan au chocolat from Mendl's mirrors the French dessert religieuse, a choux-based pastry with a mocha (or chocolate) glaze and vanilla custard filling.
 A Görlitz pastry chef crafted the courtesan before working with Anderson on the final design.